- Martin E. Fernandez-Zapico, M.D., Program Director

 Application

-Candidates must complete an Professional Master’s Degree Application form.
+Candidates must complete a Professional Master’s Degree Application form.
 This form is available on the MCGSBS Master’s Programs intranet site.
 Supporting documents include a program fee agreement form, transcripts from previous colleges and two letters of recommendation - one preferred from your direct supervisor/manager.

 Eligibility